 There are lots of possible solutions, but a larger new furnace is probably the least desirable.
 A new furnace by itself may just heat the neighborhood more efficiently.
 More directly, insulation added after air sealing unwanted leakage should improve the comfort of your home.
 Over time, such energy and insulation improvements can even pay for themselves from savings.
 In the distant future when a new heating system is needed and you are ready for that major investment, the furnace can probably be a smaller size and a high-efficiency, sealed combustion unit might save additional money.

-My house is drafty, so don’t I need new windows?
+My house is drafty.
+Do I need new windows?

 We all get calls from window salesman at night, along with billboard ads, and television pitches, but there are a lot more cost-effective air sealing and insulation work to be done before investing in expensive new windows.
 Proper sidewall insulation often cuts off the air leakage that you thought was coming in the windows.
 After all, most houses are 85% walls and 15% windows.
 There are a lot of good reasons to have new windows (ease of cleaning, thermopane glass, and sashes that move because the old windows were painted shut), but energy savings is usually the least effective, with paybacks stretching out to almost 75 years.

-To be honest, I believe that central air conditioning is over sold in Wisconsin.
+In my professional experience, I believe that central air conditioning is over sold in Wisconsin.
 I live in a neighborhood where many people run the central air from May until October.
-When I walk the dogs at night, I hear the compressors running, even though the outside temperature may be a comfortable 65 degrees at nine at night.
-In Wisconsin, much of the cooling load is actually for dehumidification not cooling.
-In the past, my basement light-commercial dehumidifier put out air that was nine degrees hotter than the ambient air and the dry room temperature got as high as 87 degrees.
+When I walk the dogs at night, I hear the A/C compressors running, even though the outside temperature may be a comfortable 65º at 9:00 PM.
+In Wisconsin, much of the A/C cooling load is actually for dehumidification not cooling.
+In the past, my light-commercial dehumidifier in the basement, put out air that was nine degrees hotter than the ambient air and the dry room temperature got as high as 87º.
 Still, this is where the dogs would hang out whenever they got the chance.